Evaluating Compiler Optimization Impacts on zkVM Performance: Results

 \subsection{RQ1: Impact of Individual LLVM Passes}

 Figure~\ref{fig:individual-impact} presents the top 25 LLVM passes with the highest average impact (either positive or negative) across all benchmarks, zkVMs, and metrics.
 Each result reflects the performance difference relative to an unoptimized baseline with no passes applied.
-The remaining~\empirical{39} passes have minimal impact and are omitted for brevity.
+The remaining~\empirical{39} passes have minimal impact and are omitted for brevity, as they change execution time and proving time by only~\empirical{0.9\%}--\empirical{1}\%, on average.

 \point{zkVM execution time} Only a few passes, on average, improve zkVM execution time when applied individually.
 Out of~\tpasses passes, \empirical{12} reduce execution time on RISC Zero by at least 1\% on average, and~\empirical{13} do so on SP1.
 The most harmful pass on both zkVMs is \texttt{licm}, which increases execution time by~\empirical{11.8}\% on RISC Zero, and~\empirical{7.1}\% on SP1.
 Section~\ref{sec:analysis-selected-passes} analyzes the root causes of this regression in detail.